Soccer-World Cup win was 'redemption' for Rossi | Sports-Games

 "That goal, more than any other goal I've ever scored, completely defined my characteristics," Rossi told a FIFA documentary in 2018.
 "It was mine because I stole that precious tenth of a second from the defender and I knew he would never reach me."

+Shortly after the news of Rossi's death broke in the early hours of Thursday, tributes poured in for one Italy's favourite soccer sons.
+La Gazzetta dello Sport said Rossi was "the one who beat Zico's Brazil, Maradona's Argentina, Boniek's Poland and in the final, the Germany of Rummenigge".

+La Stampa called him the "hero of Spain '82".
+Social media was ablaze with messages for Rossi, with #PaoloRossi becoming Italy's top trending item on Twitter.

-The victory sparked an outpouring of emotion in Italy and gave rise to hope that the extreme violence, political and social unrest that swept the country in the 'Years of Lead' might also be washed away.
+The World Cup victory had sparked an outpouring of emotion in Italy and gave rise to hope that the extreme violence, political and social unrest that swept the country in the 'Years of Lead' might also be washed away.
 Rossi had mixed feelings about the World Cup.

 "On one hand I felt fulfilled.
 I said to myself, 'you've made it'," he said in the 2018 documentary.
 "On the other hand, I was disappointed that all of this just ended.
 The World Cup was over.